Many Hands Make Good Work: 5 Tips for Ensuring High-Quality Designs

 Tip #4 – You Can Never Have Too Many Eyes

-Multiple reviews from every level is OK because every reviewer looks and sees different items in a drawing set; some more technical, others look at clarity and spelling.
-For example, we recently sent out a drawing set for a 170,000 square foot airport terminal design.
-During the design, we had six electrical engineers review the drawings live on Bluebeam.
-Every engineer focused on different areas that resulted in one of the best examples of a high-quality review we have ever seen
+Multiple reviews from every level are OK because every reviewer looks and sees different items in a drawing set; some are more technical, and others look at clarity and spelling.
+For example, we recently sent out a drawing set for a 170,000-square-foot airport terminal design.
+We had six electrical engineers review the drawings live on Bluebeam during the design.
+Every engineer focused on different areas, which resulted in one of the best examples of a high-quality review we have ever seen.

 Tip #5 – Communication and Documentation

-After the review is complete, pick up the phone and talk through it with your team.
+After the review, please pick up the phone and discuss it with your team.
 Nothing helps more with team building than a face-to-face or video-to-video discussion.
 Record the conversation so there is a record of the decisions made.

 Teamwork Makes All the Difference

 We focus on the quality of our designs every day.
-And while we are all human and make mistakes, we work every day to push ourselves to the next level.
+And while we are all human and make mistakes, we work daily to push ourselves to the next level.

-There is really no secret to producing high-quality designs if you focus not so much on individual efforts, but look at this as a team function.
+There is no secret to producing high-quality designs if you focus not so much on individual efforts but look at this as a team function.

 You’ll be glad you did.